mongodb/docs-relational-migrator/source/includes/fact-query-converter-filter.rst

-You can use the :guilabel:`Filter` text box to filter queries, stored procedures, and views based on table name and SQL syntax.
+You can use the :guilabel:`Filter` text box to filter queries, stored procedures, and views based on object name and SQL syntax.